Manojkl/Cost_To_Consumers-CTC/AGI/SolutionAgents/Readme.md

 Define a problem with all the details.
 Give the problem to two or more Agents.
 Each Agent give a response and other Agents find the flaws in the response or give better solution, cycle repeats until to a point when both agree to some level.
-Maybe add a monitor agent to oversee the responses.
+Maybe add a monitor agent(Can be AI or Human) to oversee the responses.
 Application:

 1. Coding